 Hope to nope at the Design Museum

-Following this, Hope to Nope: Graphics and Politics 2008 – 18 (until August 12) explores how public engagement with politics has changed so drastically over the past 10 years.
+At the Design Museum Hope to Nope: Graphics and Politics 2008 – 18 (until August 12) explores how public engagement with politics has changed so drastically over the past 10 years.
 More than 160 objects and installations reveal how posters, protest art and internet memes have challenged, aided and altered important political moments.

 Edward Bawden at Dulwich Picture Gallery

-Early printed fans at the Fan Museum
+Fabulous feathers at the Fan Museum

-Cult, culture and subversion at the Fashion and Textile Museum
+Exquisite 30s fashion at the Fashion and Textile Museum

-Later in the year, the versatile and iconic designs of Irish designer Orla Kiely are celebrated in A Life in Pattern (May 25 – September 23).
+At Bermondsey’s Fashion and Textile Museum the versatile and iconic designs of Irish designer Orla Kiely are celebrated in A Life in Pattern (until September 23).
 The exhibition will be the first in the UK exploring Keily’s recognisable designs which have adorned everything from mugs and stationary, to clothes and cars.
 Featuring prototypes and original sketches, the show discovers how Keily’s designs made beauty out of simplicity.

-Illustration at the Foundling Museum
+Exploring memory and time at the Foundling Museum

 Flower fairies at the Garden Museum

 In the late summer, Cicely Mary Barker’s enchanting Flower Fairies (August 8 – September 30) are the focus of a show which celebrates the centenary of their first publication.
-The original illustrations of over 40 of Barker’s whimsical characters demonstrate both her imagination and her botanical accuracy.
+The original illustrations of over 40 of Barker’s whimsical characters demonstrate both her wonderful imagination and her botanical accuracy.

-Re-imagining still life at Guildhall Art Gallery
+The beauty of symmetry at Guildhall Art Gallery

-Next up, the gallery has Sublime Symmetry (May 11 – October 28) focusing on the work of one of the most intriguing Victorian potters and designers, William de Morgan, who revolutionised ceramic design.
+The Guildhall Art Gallery’s Sublime Symmetry (until October 28) focuses on the work of one of the most intriguing Victorian potters and designers, William de Morgan, who revolutionised ceramic design.
 The son of a distinguished mathematician and close friend of fellow designer William Morris, de Morgan is best known for creating exquisite ceramic tiles and the exhibition explores these works, and the mathematical tools used to create them.

-A celebrated photographer retrospective at the Hayward Gallery
+Dreamy installations at the Hayward Gallery

-Acclaimed South Korean contemporary and installation artist Lee Bul (May 30 – August 19) takes the space next with a mid-career survey exploring the body and its relationship to architectural space.
+At the Southbank Centre the Hayward Gallery has acclaimed South Korean contemporary and installation artist Lee Bul (until August 19), who takes over the recently-reopened space with a mid-career survey exploring the body and its relationship to architectural space.

-Neo-romantic illustration at the Heath Robinson Museum
+Peter Pan at the Heath Robinson Museum

-After this, A Curious Turn: Moving, Mechanical Sculpture (May 26 – August 19) draws inspiration from the gallery’s namesake with an exhibition of automata – kinetic sculptures brought alive by cogs and cranks.
+At the Heath Robinson Museum, located within the lush and picturesque Pinner Memorial Park, there’s A Curious Turn: Moving, Mechanical Sculpture (until August 19), which draws inspiration from the gallery’s namesake with an exhibition of automata – kinetic sculptures brought alive by cogs and cranks.
 Heath Robinson’s fantastical illustrations of eccentric machines inspired a resurgence in automata making, and a couple of his related designs are on show alongside the automata.